d40cht/TwoPi/README.md

 Launch the app on localhost:8080 with:

+(it will expect a route graph called 'default.bin.rg' in the repo route directory.
+I use a symlink to oxfordshire.bin.rg for development)

 ./sbt "project routeSite" "container:start" shell

 The OSMlib project has the framework for parsing and aggregating the various datasources and building the